Suboxone Clinic in Spokane

 Opioid Use Disorder (OUD) is a problematic pattern of regular opioid use, leading to complications in everyday life.
 About 2 million people are afflicted with OUD in the U.S. at any given time.
 Diagnosing OUD requires a thorough evaluation, including asking questions from family members regarding signs of an opioid problem in their loved one's day-to-day activities at home.

-The Spine Team Pain Center now offers Suboxone in Spokane and buprenorphine (subs) medication treatment, and is committed to helping patients with the prevention, diagnosis, evaluation, and treatment of pain and drug addiction.
+The Spine Team Pain Center now offers Suboxone in Spokane and buprenorphine (subs) medication treatment, and is committed to helping patients with the prevention, diagnosis, evaluation, and treatment of pain and drug addiction through our suboxone clinic.
 Our trained & certified providers are acquainted with all the latest treatments for those addicted to pain medications and illicit drugs such as street drugs.

 Below are some of the common questions about Suboxone and its use in addiction treatment.

 Suboxone should ONLY be used by someone who has experienced drug addiction.
-Someone with a high tolerance is thought to have already had a tolerance level for Suboxone.
+A person with a high tolerance may already have a tolerance level for Suboxone.
 Tolerance exists to experience an increased sensation or feel in euphoria or some ways intoxicated.
-Patience with lower opioid tolerance are at a greater risk of drug overdose.
+Patients with lower opioid tolerance are at a greater risk of drug overdose.
 Abusing medications can lead to addiction and even low to no tolerance can increase the potentially dangerous outcomes.
-Low tolerance can lead to overdoses and other severe complications since the body isn’t about to utilize high-dose drugs in the system.
+Low tolerance can lead to overdoses and other severe complications since the body isn’t able to utilize high-dose drugs in the system.
 People who once felt high from snorting two pills may now overdose from taking even the tiniest bit of the substance.

 Suboxone (Buprenorphine and Naloxone)